~ No Limits adopts live chat software to connect with the connected generation ~

 “We knew we wanted live chat,” Jess continues, “but it had to be a channel that could tick all our safeguarding boxes.
 The privacy of the young people we help is of paramount importance, and we stand by a promise of complete confidentiality.

 “For us, that meant that we needed a chat channel offering watertight security, that could be installed onto our own on-premises servers.
-Our web team was tasked with finding a live chat solution that met all our strict safeguarding requirements, and researched multiple providers.
+Our web team was tasked with finding a live chat solution that met all our strict safeguarding requirements.
+They researched multiple providers in their mission.
 It was WhosOn by Parker Software that ultimately fit the bill.”

 Testing the waters